 Over the years I’ve owned a few electric heaters that just guzzled up electricity.
 They used so much I dreaded to even turn them on!
-So I’ve done some research on electric heaters and found some that won’t torpedo our electric bills.
+So I’ve done some research on electric heaters and found some that won’t torpedo your electric bill.

 So what is the cheapest electric heater to run?
 The cost of running a heater depends on its wattage.
 Infrared heaters have lower wattages and are one of the cheapest types to run.
 Alternatively, space heaters on lower power can be cheap, especially if you use them efficiently (I’ve covered how to do this below).